bparanj/crystal/programming/iac/docs/provisioner/customer-cross-account.md

 When provisioning infrastructure in customer AWS accounts using your account, there are specific steps and considerations to ensure security and proper access control.
-This scenario typically involves cross-account access, where your AWS account needs permission to create and manage resources in your customers' AWS accounts.
+This scenario  involves cross-account access, where your AWS account needs permission to create and manage resources in your customers' AWS accounts.
 Here's how to approach it:

 ### 1. Customer Account Setup